Drought-Tolerant Agave Plant Grows Well in Containers

-2. Water when the top inch of soil is completely dry.
-In hot, arid climates – water once a week in summer and in other climates, water once every 2 – 3 weeks in the absence or rainfall is usually sufficient.
-In spring and fall, watering every 3 – 4 weeks is usually enough.
-Agave seldom need water in winter, but you can lightly water them once a month.
+Water only when the top inch of soil is completely dry.
+In hot, arid climates, water once a week in summer.
+In other climates, water once every two to three weeks (rainfall is typically sufficient).
+During spring and fall, watering every three to four weeks is usually enough.
+An agave plant seldom needs water in winter, but you can lightly water it once a month.

-3. Like most container plants, agave need to be fertilized.
-In late spring and summer, add an all-purpose (20-20-20), liquid fertilizer at half strength, once a month.
-In desert climates – add fertilizer in spring and fall and skip fertilizing in the summer.
-Agave need no fertilizer in winter.
+Like most container plants, agave needs to be fertilized.
+In late spring and summer, add an all-purpose (20-20-20) liquid fertilizer at half strength, once a month.
+In desert climates, add fertilizer in spring and fall, but skip fertilizing in the summer.
+Agave doesn’t need fertilizer in winter.

-4. Agave need plenty of sun, especially when grown indoors, so place your agave container next to a west or south-facing window where they will get plenty of sunlight.
+However, agave does need direct sun, especially when grown indoors.
+Place your container next to a west or south-facing window, where it will get plenty of sunlight.

-The variety of agave species is truly astounding with differences in color, size and shape.
+The variety of agave species is astounding.
 Some are thorny, while others have little to no thorns.
 Others have white margins on the leaves or leaf imprints.
-Agave with blue/gray coloring can be used to contrast with darker green plants in the landscape.
+Agave with blue or gray coloring can be used to contrast with darker green plants in the landscape.
 Small agave can also make nice outdoor centerpieces on your patio table.

 No matter your climate or plant zone, agave makes a great container plant.
 I’d recommend small-to-medium species like black-spined agave (Agave macroacantha), Victoria agave (Agave victoria-reginae), Agave colorata, Agave schidigera and my favorite: Agave parryi truncata.